-We assume that the alternative set consists of all previously awarded patents.\footnote{However, the authors of a new patent presumably only consider a subset of previously existing patents.
-See \cite{konig2016formation} for a model of network formation with partial observability.} {Recall that} each new patent can cite any of the previously awarded patents, so the size of the alternative set of a new patent is equal to the total number of patents that were awarded prior to 1975.
+We assume that the alternative set consists of all previously awarded patents.\footnote{The authors of a new patent presumably only consider a subset of previously existing patents.
+See \cite{konig2016formation} for a model of network formation with partial observability.} Each new patent can cite any of the previously awarded patents, so the size of its alternative set is equal to the total number of patents that were awarded prior to 1975.
+(Recall that we are ignoring citations of patents that were awarded in 1975.)
 Because 636,444 patents were awarded prior to 1975, the alternative set is very large; we need to reduce its size for computational tractability.